Local SEO and Google Business Profile — How to Dominate Local Search Results

 - Do not buy them — Google detects fake reviews and penalizes them

-- Do not offer discounts for reviews — this violates Google's guidelines
+- Do not offer discounts for reviews — this violates Google's guidelines, and it's exactly the kind of pattern Google's spam systems are built to catch

 How to Respond to Reviews